gusseppe/gusseppe/README.md

 ## 👨‍💻 AI Research Engineer with Hacking skills 💻
 ### Continual Learning for Production Systems | Trustworthy AI | MLOps

 Hi there!
-I'm Gusseppe Bravo, a passionate ML Research Engineer with several years of experience working on Production ML systems, Continual Learning, Trustworthy AI and MLOps.
+I'm Gusseppe Bravo, a passionate AI Research Engineer with several years of experience working on Production ML systems, Continual Learning, Trustworthy AI, AI agents and MLOps.
 I am currently working at the Barcelona Supercomputing Center, where I get to work with one of the world's top supercomputers.

 ### 🤝 Collaboration
 Currently, I'm collaborating with Lenovo (USA) in Continual Learning and Trustworthy AI.

 ### 💻 Skills
 My expertise lies in Python, Spark, Java and C++ development for AI algorithms, MLOps, Numerical Analysis, Data Science, and Big Data.
-I am an Arctic Code Vault Contributor, and I love learning new technologies and exploring new domains.
+Linux is my virtual home.

 ### 🔬 Experience
 - Continual Learning, Domain Incremental learning.
 - Debugging Machine Learning models using AutoEncoders, Active Learning, and Interactive ML
 - Trustworthiness: Drift detection using Trust scores.
 - Multiagents: Applied to Monitoring, Checking and Planning of ML models.
+- Language agents: Cognitive architectures for RAG and Tool learning.
-- MLOps: Custom implementations.
+- MLOps: Custom implementations for Pipeline development, CI/CD, Serving and Monitoring.

 ### 🌟 Personal Goal
 I dream of creating an AI system that learns to adapt to different scenarios in real-time, just as humans adapt to situations naturally.